 - First, people in western societies read from top to bottom, left to right.
 These placements tend to be shown on the right side.

 - Second, you’re paying for placement.
 Which could be understandable if in a denser community, such as New York, NY.

-- Third, because of the nature of strategic content and keyword placement, your website will be more user friendly.
+- Third, because of the nature of the strategic content and keyword placement, your website will be more user-friendly.
 Which will enhance the user experience (UX—reserved for a later post).